Medical Education and Awareness

-Our mission is to make ME/CFS understood, diagnosable, and treatable.
+Our mission is to make ME/CFS widely understood, diagnosable, and treatable.

 A key component to improving the lives of people with ME/CFS is to fight the stigma and change the narrative of this devastating and misunderstood disease.
 SMCI seeks to take advantage of every opportunity to raise awareness and educate others, especially researchers, scientists, political leaders, and healthcare providers.